-The Math Department is seeking this grant to support the modernization of the calculus labs for 2 of the 4 primary WPI calculus courses, specifically MA 1023: Calculus 3 and MA 1024: Calculus 4 to establish a foundation in mathematical software essential to success in upper-level courses both in math and outside of math.
+The Math Department is seeking this grant to support the modernization of the Statistics labs for two undergraduate applied Statistics courses, specifically MA 2611: Applied Statistics I and MA 2612: Applied Statistics II to establish a foundation in statistical software essential to understand the statistical concepts practically.